 What should you do after the fall?

-- A swelling or bruising on your arm of leg
+- Swelling or bruising on your arm or leg

 - The limb looks deformed or out of shape